Workplace Discrimination Attorneys in Tennessee

 Workplaces are supposed to provide an environment where people are paid purely on merit, and where employees are treated equally regardless of race, sex, age, or religion.
 Unfortunately, people from all walks of life in all of society’s professions can face discriminatory workplace practices that affect everything from hiring and firing decisions, to promotions, to wage rates.

 A Tennessee workplace discrimination lawyer can help you understand your rights under the law.
-An experienced Nashville employment attorney at Employment and Consumer Law Group can help you pursue appropriate remedies and compensation in the face of discrimination.
+An experienced Nashville employment attorney at Employment and Commerce Law Group can help you pursue appropriate remedies and compensation in the face of discrimination.

 Examples of Workplace Discrimination

 For a workplace behavior to be legally classified as discrimination, a person must face an adverse effect on their employment due to who they are.
 Specifically, there are six identifying factors that may be grounds for discrimination: